Speak Confidently in English: Practical Strategies for Professionals

 "Let me think about that for a moment."

-Practise speaking every day for a few minutes on a few scenarios as below:
+Practise speaking every day for a few minutes on scenarios like:

 Asking a question in meetings